speecil/speecil/README.md

 Here are some of my primary projects:

 - [LocalLeaderboard](https://github.com/speecil/LocalLeaderboard-PC) - A mod for Beat Saber that adds a local leaderboard which tracks your plays on every map, replay included.
-- [BloqParty PC Client](https://github.com/BloqParty/BloqParty-PC) - A leaderboard mod for Beat Saber pc for the Bloq Party community
-- And an unreleased project you will see shortly....

 Here are some projects ive contributed to significantly